geiszla/iOSLibTest/README.md

  - iOSLib dll and all dependencies (included in [iOSLib release 7z](https://github.com/geiszla/iOSLib/releases))
  - System.Data.Sqlite (from NuGet package manager)

+##Documentation
+For more info on iOSLib source code and individual functions see wiki pages [here](https://github.com/geiszla/iOSLib/wiki)

 ##Feedback
 Feel free to report all bugs you found by creating a new issue [here](https://github.com/geiszla/iOSLibTest/issues).